 If you are a working or retired police officer, Laurier’s Honours Bachelor in Policing degree is just for you.
 Designed for those with at least a year of full-time professional work as a police officer, this program is a great fit for those with experience seeking to elevate their career and understanding.;

-Depending on your prior education and professional experience, you may be eligible to transfer up to 10 of the 20 total credits mandated for the program's completion.
-Connect with an enrolment advisor or get your program guide to learn more.
+Depending on your prior education and professional experience, you may be eligible to transfer up to 10 of the 20 total credits mandated for the program's completion. get your program guide to learn more.

 While police organizations provide new recruits with basic constable training, obtaining a policing degree provides the necessary skills to evaluate and apply different perspectives to better operate in a society that often scrutinizes and challenges police actions.
 You'll combine the real-world skills and experience you have acquired in the service with a broader understanding of justice, investigative technique, critical thinking skills, and problem-solving that will help you better serve citizens.
 Earning a degree later in your career expands your options for new higher-paid roles after retiring from the service.